Non-fillability of overtwisted contact manifolds via polyfolds: Tamed pseudo-convexity

 \subsection{Truncating the magnetic completion}

 We continue the considerations in Section \ref{subsec:magsympl}.
 In addition, let $N\subset(M,\xi)$ be a submanifold that carries the structure of a bordered Legendrian open book decomposition $(B,\vartheta)$.
-Choose contact embeddings of the model neighbourhood of the binding $B$ (see Section \ref{subsec:locmodnearthebind}) and of the model neighbourhood of the boundary $\partial N$ (see Section \ref{subsec:locmodnearthebdary}) into $(M,\xi=\ker\alpha)$.
-Alter the contact form $\alpha$ suitably so that these contact embeddings in fact are strict.
-Observe that this change of contact form does not effect the property of $\rmd\alpha$ to be positive on complex lines in $(\xi,J)$.
+Choose contact embeddings of the model neighbourhood of the binding $B$ (see Section \ref{subsec:locmodnearthebind}) and of the alternative model neighbourhood of the boundary $\partial N$ (see Section \ref{subsec:holommodelnearbound}) into $(M,\xi=\ker\alpha)$.
+The push forward of the respective contact forms $\alpha_o$ and the restriction of $-\rmd\Psi\circ J$ to the tangent spaces of $\{\Psi=\tfrac12\}$ are equal to $\rme^h\alpha$ for a smooth function $h$ on the images of the model neighbourhoods.
+Alter the contact form $\alpha$ by cutting off $h$ to $0$ near the boundary of these images, so that the considered contact embeddings -- after shrinking the model neighbourhoods a bit -- are in fact strict.
+Observe that this conformal change of the contact form $\alpha$ does not effect the property of $\rmd\alpha$ to be positive on complex lines in $(\xi,J)$.

 Let $s_o$ be a positive real number and consider the truncation